 We have also simulated the same event using Hall MHD and ideal MHD models and compared the three models at multiple physical scales.
-We examined the global scale features by comparing the SYM-H and SME indexes which reflect the equatorial and auroral region disturbances, respectively.
+We examined the global scale features by comparing the SYM-H and SME indexes, which reflect the equatorial and auroral region disturbances, respectively.
 All three models properly capture the global scale disturbances such as the main phase of the storm or the increase of the auroral electrojet.
 However, all three models fail to produce the strongest intensity for the geoindices.
-Hence no significant difference is found among the three different models at the global scale for this event.
-This indicates that the global magnetosphere configuration from the three models are very close, the kinetic model embedded in the magnetotail does not improve the global scale feature for this geomagnetic storm.
-If this trend persists for other storms, especially extreme events, is still to be investigated.
+Hence, no significant difference is found among the three different models at the global scale for this event.
+This indicates that the GM configuration from the three models are very close, and the kinetic model embedded in the magnetotail does not improve the global scale feature for this geomagnetic storm.
+Whether this trend persists for other storms, especially extreme events, is still to be investigated.

 We analyze the mesoscale features by comparing the magnetic field components and ion profiles between the Geotail observation and the simulations.
-All three models show fairly good agreement with the Geotail observations, however, none of the three models can match all features such as all the current sheet crossing or flux rope signatures.
+All three models show fairly good agreement with the Geotail observations; however, none of the three models can match all features such as all the current sheet crossing or flux rope signatures.
 The Hall MHD simulation shows more oscillations than observed during a few time periods.
-In this storm event, MHD-AEPIC and ideal MHD models produce similar agreement with the in-situ observations of Geotail.
+In this storm event, MHD-AEPIC and ideal MHD models produce similar agreement with the in situ observations of Geotail.

 In addition to comparing with the Geotail observations, we also compare the three models with respect to flux rope structures in the current sheet.
 Only one major flux rope can be observed from the ideal MHD simulation at the selected time, while Hall MHD and MHD-AEPIC can produce flux ropes at a wider range in the dawn-dusk direction.
-The difference of two types of the flux ropes: earth-ward with smaller spatial scale and tail-ward with a lager spatial scale is also illustrated by the MHD-AEPIC simulations, in agreement with several observations (Slavin et al., 2003).
+The difference of two types of the flux ropes, earthward with smaller spatial scale and tailward with a lager spatial scale, is also illustrated by the MHD-AEPIC simulations, in agreement with several observations (Slavin et al., 2003).

 The electron scale kinetic physics is well reproduced by the MHD-AEPIC model.
-We collect electron macro-particle velocities at the same side of the electron diffusion region as the MMS3 satellite did (Hwang et al., 2019).
-The velocity distribution functions show excellent agreement between the simulation and the MMS3 observation.
+We collect electron macro-particle velocities at the same side of the EDR as the MMS3 satellite did (Hwang et al., 2019).
+The VDF show excellent agreement between the simulation and the MMS3 observation.
 This demonstrates that MHD-AEPIC can properly produce the electron scale features within a single self-consistent global model while simulating a complete geomagnetic storm event.
-In this particular simulation, including the kinetic reconnection physics does not improve agreement with observations at meso- and global scales.
-This suggests that in this storm event, the magnetosphere is mostly driven by the external solar wind and interplanetary magnetic field and not by the internal reconnection dynamics.
+In this particular simulation, including the kinetic reconnection